zack-bitcoin/amoveo/docs/design/sortition_chains.md

 Lightning sortition contract creation
 ===========

-We can use reputation to have a 4.1 security level solution for instant sortition contract creation.

-When you receive a new sortition contract, normally it takes a few confirmations to be certain that the update happened successfully.
-To have some guarantees that it will work, the sortition chain operator can sign a message explaining the current state and his intention to give you a new contract if a certain secret gets revealed.
-If he then fails to give you the new contract at the next update, you can share his message to others, and everyone will know that this sortition chain operator has lied.
-So no one will use lightning with them again.

-This trick works especially well for low-value transactions.
-So we can use this trick to create an initially empty sortition contract, and once the sortition contract is secured by a on-chain merkel root, then we can use the 2.2 secure mechanism to update it.
+a 2.2 secure way to do a lightning payment to create a new sortition contract.

+But it can only work if
+* you have an existing sortition contract capable of accepting as much value as you will control in the new sortition contraxt
+* there is a lightning path between you and the person that you want to make the new sortition contract with.

+The trick is that if you want a new sortition contract, then you just buy insurance against the possibility that it will not get created.
+You use an existing lightning path to buy this insurance.

+Once the sortition contract is created, then the insurance contract can never pay out, so it can be deleted.

+The cost of buying insurance is far less than the volume of money that can be held in your sortition contract, because you can buy an empty contract.

+The cost to the server is (6 block periods of confirmations)*(interest rate)*(amount of money which you will be able to receive I the new sortition contract)

+So this should be a way to instantly increase your stake in sortition contracts more than 1000x, instantly, without waiting confirmations.

+But, you need an existing sortition contract before you can do this trick.

+The value that you control in the sortition contract that is about to be created needs to be less than your total insurance coverage.
+Your total insurance coverage needs to be less than the amount of veo you could possibly receive in existing sortition contracts.

 probabilistic payments vs sortition chains
 =============

-sortition chains is not a replacement for probabilistic payments. prob-payments can be a part of a lightning payment, so are important for high-speed scalability.
+creating a new sortition contract can be a replacement for probabilistic payments.
-You don't have to wait for a block confirmation just to make a payment.
+They can both be a part of lightning payments, so you don't have to wait for confirmations for either.